-Debapriya Chakrabarti is a Lecturer in Architecture, leading PRAXIS Atelier.
+Debapriya Chakrabarti is a Lecturer in Architecture, leading the PRAXIS Atelier.

-Debapriya’s research focused on the role of infrastructure and its implications socio-spatial practices.
-She wrote an doctoral dissertation and a susequent book on cultural heritage of Durga Puja festival and its implications on the caste-based idol-making community in Kumartuli, an inner-city neighbourhood of Kolkata (India).
-Her research expertise is in informal practices, livelihoods, the human-infrastructure interface and sustainable urban transitions, focusing on marginalised communities in the Global South.
+Debapriya’s research focuses on the role of infrastructure and its implications on socio-spatial practices.
+She wrote her doctoral dissertation and a subsequent book on cultural heritage of Kolkata’s Durga Puja festival and its implications on the caste-based idol-making community in Kumartuli, an inner-city neighbourhood of Kolkata (India).
+Her research expertise includes understanding the human-infrastructure interface, informal urbanism, and sustainable urban transitions, focusing on marginalised communities in the Global South.
 Debapriya was previously a ESRC Postdoctoral Fellow in Architecture, The University of Manchester.
-At MSA she is part of CPU Lab (A3RO).
+At MSA she is part of the Complexity, Planning and Urbanism [CPU] Lab (A3RO).

-Debapriya currently teaches M Arch Year 2 in PRAXIS atelier and a Research Methods Workshop module for M Arch Year 1, MLA, and MLAR.
+Debapriya currently teaches M Arch Year 2 and vertically in PRAXIS atelier.
+She runs a Research Methods Workshop module for M Arch Year 1, MLA, and MLAR.
 She also teaches BA1 studio.
 PRAXIS is a decolonial feminist atelier running vertically across BA3 and M Arch courses at MSA aiming to stimulate a positive intersectional feminist debate with a focus on inclusive thinking within the school and beyond.

-Debapriya is part of editorial board as essays and reviews editor of The Journal of Architecture, RIBA.
+Debapriya is part of the editorial board as essays and reviews editor of The Journal of Architecture (JoA), RIBA.

 Previous Employment